 Upon your death, the life insurance company will pay the money out to the trust.
 The trust in turn will make distributions to your chosen beneficiary specified in the trust document.
 The beneficiaries may have to pay income tax on the interest earned from a distribution, but not necessarily on the death benefit itself.

 When a beneficiary receives life insurance proceeds, he or she typically does not have to pay income tax on it.

 However, a tax may be levied on the estate, called the estate tax, if the death benefit exceeds a certain amount.

 When you die, the executor will determine the value of your estate — or the total gross assets.
 If the estate is valued over the 2020 estate tax exemption of $11.58 million, then the federal estate tax will have to be paid on any amount over the limit.
 Additionally, some states levy their own estate taxes.
-(The estate tax exemption was $11.4 million in 2019.)
+(The estate tax exemption will increase to $11.7 million in 2021.)

 The value of a life insurance policy’s death benefit can actually contribute to the value of the estate.
 This happens when: